aphexlog/gsd/README.md

 ## Features

-- **Simplified Authentication**: Authenticate with AWS using SSO or static credentials.
+- **Interactive Configuration**: User-friendly interactive prompts for managing AWS profiles
-- **Profile Management**: Easily switch between AWS profiles.
+- **Simplified Authentication**: Authenticate with AWS using SSO or static credentials
-- **Credential Validation**: Verify the validity of your current credentials.
+- **Profile Management**: Easily switch between AWS profiles
-- **Quick Access to AWS Services**: Open the AWS Management Console, SSO login page, or specific AWS services directly from the CLI.
+- **Credential Validation**: Verify the validity of your current credentials
-- **Configuration Management**: Manage profiles and configurations with intuitive commands.
+- **Quick Access to AWS Services**: Open the AWS Management Console, SSO login page, or specific AWS services directly from the CLI
-- **User-Friendly Commands**: Intuitive commands with clear error messages and helpful output.
+- **User-Friendly Commands**: Intuitive commands with clear error messages and helpful output

 ---